 In a bid to create safety nets for children.
 Save the Children focused on creating community cadres for the protection of children living within their own families and communities by creating a trained child protection workforce in every community.
 Save the Children found solutions by working with Village Level Child Protection Committees (VLCPC) and engaging with all duty bearers (under the Juvenile Justice Act), community representatives and children to push children's rights and safety as a joint responsibility.
-These child protection workers within the community identify children at risk and escalate these cases for action to appropriate authorities, including the DCPU.
-These workforces were activated during COVID-19 to address issues of care and protection during the pandemic.
+These child community identify children at risk and escalate these authorities, including the activated during COVID-19 to address issues of care and protection during the pandemic.

-The effort of several years bore fruit in Jharkhand and West Bengal with Save the Children being approved as an assessment centre for offering customised qualification for community-level child protection workforces with certification by CACHE - a technical and vocational awarding organisation in the UK.
+The effort of several years bore fruit in Jharkhand and West Bengal with Save the Children being approved as an assessment centre for offering customised qualification for communitylevel child protection workforces with certification by CACHE - a technical and vocational awarding organisation in the UK.
+Speaking up to strengthen child protection policy recommendations included shifting of implementation power to the District Magistrate and ambiguity to be removed in sentences where the minimum sentence was not defined.
+Two of these recommendations including greater role of District Magistrates and ambiguity around the minimum age was addressed in the amended act.